OS-SFT/0-OS-SFT-OVERVIEW/README.md

 1. **TAXONOMY FILES**: Library of Taxonomy Files - in human and machine readable format
 2. **TAXONOMY TOOLS**: Library of Interactive Tools to Explore and Compare Taxonomy Files - for human interaction
-3. **TAXONOMY RESEARCH**: Library of Research Papers proving findings, insight and recommendations on evolving Taxonomies
+3. **TAXONOMY RESEARCH**: Library of Research Papers proving findings, insights and recommendations on evolving Taxonomies
 4. **TAXONOMY USE CASES**: Library of Real World Use Cases that explain how to solve specific business problems

 ## Example: TCFD, EBA and ISSB